blufzzz/blufzzz/README.md

 ### Hi there 👋

 ### I'm Ivan Bulygin
-- 🌳 Currently working in IST Austria,Tim Vogels group
+- 🌳 Currently working in IST Austria, Tim Vogels group
 - 🪴 MSc in Data Science (Skoltech)
 - 🌱 BSc in Applied Mathematics and Physics (MIPT)